Network

 Can I restrict Coro Endpoint Protection app installation to specific devices?

 No, Coro does not support restricting which devices can download the Coro Agent.
-However, once the Agent is installed, admin users control which devices can access ZTNA resources using device labels.
+However, after the Agent is installed, admin users control which devices can access the VPN or ZTNA resources using device labels.

 When do changes to VPN or ZTNA configurations take effect?